MittalMonika/ExoPieDecorator/monoHbb/LimitModel/README.md

 How to create workspace, run limit and then save limit plots and cross-check plots.
 ===================================================================================

-This setup likley only one input from previous analysis steps, i.e. **AllMETHisto.root**.
+This setup will likley need only one input from previous analysis steps, i.e. **AllMETHisto.root**.
 This must have:
  * histogram for each background process
  * histogram for each signal process
  * both of above for each category